zach-porter/ABM-AI-Human-Interaction/README.md

 - **AI Bias** (`ai_bias`): [0.0, 0.2, 0.5]
 - **Network Type** (`network_type`): ["Random", "Small World", "Scale-Free"]

 The results of each run are saved in the `batch_run_results.csv` file.
+Feel free to create and try other paramaters.
+This is preliminary work and meant to be further explored.

 ## **Data Collected**